domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 After we call this function with the `new` keyword, an object with a `name` and `age` property is created and returned.
 The property values are set when we say `this.name = name`, and `this.age = age`.

-Of course, we can also create many more objects using this function constructor:
+Of course, we can also create many more objects using this constructor function:

 ```js
 let bob = new Person("Bob", 14)